onzfonz/comp227/src/content/2/en/part2a.md

 }
 ```

-If the problem has still not been resolved, sadly there isn't much to do apart from continuing to bug-hunt by sprinkling more *console.log* statements around your code.
+If the problem has still not been resolved, sadly there isn't much to do apart from continuing to bug-hunt by sprinkling more `console.log` statements around your code.

-I added this chapter to the material after the model answer for the next question exploded completely (due to props being of the wrong type), and I had to debug it using <em>console.log</em>.
+I added this chapter to the material after the model answer for the next question exploded completely (due to props being of the wrong type), and I had to debug it using `console.log`.

 </div>

 <div class="tasks">

-<h3>Exercises 2.1.-2.5.</h3>
+### Exercises 2.1-2.5

 The exercises are submitted through GitHub and marking them as done on Canvas.